Our riding tests can tell you how good an e-bike is on the road, and our buying advice will help you choose the perfect one for you.

 Mudguards protect you and your clothes from grime thrown up by tyres on wet roads in less-than-perfect weather.
 Look for full-length mudguards that wrap around the side of the tyre.
 A chain guard is useful if you ride in long trousers or skirt.

 A rear rack provides a platform for attaching a bag so you don’t have to carry a load on your back.
 Look for a wide platform to provide support to your load – some we tested were narrow.
-Some have a spring-clip to hold small items.
+Side frames on the rack are useful if you use pannier-type bags.

 A kickstand makes parking and loading the bike easy.
 Look for one mounted near the rear hub, as kickstands mounted centrally can hit the cranks and pedals when pushing the bike and aren’t as stable with a heavy rear load.